 The idea behind Positive Puzzles Behavior Charts is simple… if you catch a student exhibiting a positive behavior they get to color in a puzzle piece.
 Once the puzzle is “complete” they earn their reward!
 Kids are so motivated by the visual and it is so simple for busy teachers.

-This becomes a positive reminder for Karen (and the entire class) of expected behavior instead of singling her out for her misbehavior.
-In addition, Jaxon earns praise which encourages more positive behaviors in the future. 🤩
+This becomes a positive reminder for Christina (and the entire class) of expected behavior instead of singling her out for her misbehavior.
+In addition, Maxwell earns praise which encourages more positive behaviors in the future. 🤩

 Teachers particularly like this resource because it is effective for both individual and whole-class incentives.